Cloud-CV/EvalAI/docs/source/setup.md

 ### Common Errors

-#### Error: You need to install postgresql-server-dev-X.Y for building a server-side extension or libpq-dev for building a client-side application.
+__Error__: *You need to install postgresql-server-dev-X.Y for building a server-side extension or libpq-dev for building a client-side application.*

 __Solution__: Install libpq-dev